rohitsinghlab/PRECISE/README.md

 #### Ligand Database screening

-Finally, PRECISE lets users screen for a potential site-specific binding tagets against ligand databases using the `virtual-screen` interface.
+Finally, PRECISE lets users screen for a potential site-specific binding taget against a ligand database using the `virtual-screen` interface.
 The protein structure information is passed through a PDB file, while the site information can be provided either through exact coordinate information or through a SDF file.

 ```
 # Example with SDF: